grif-bandito/grif-bandito.github.io/projects/Archiver_82.md

 ### Hardware upgrade_

-Enter M910Q, a mini Lenovo ThinkCenter.
+Enter M910Q, a mini Lenovo ThinkCentre.
 These are designed specifically for my purposes, it has an Intel Quick Sync Video hardware core build directly into the processor.
 My specific model is the i5-6500T (Gen-6).
 8Gb of RAM and a native 256GB SSD.
 This is a petite tank designed to run 24/7 and handle trans-coding video like a dream... the native 256GB SSD is fine for now but luckily it has a SATA slot so I can expand.

 It's a Lenovo so I have faith.
 My lenovo laptop that I got from a business sale, is a pretty cheap model but has been my most reliable tool for the past few years.
 Lovely, Loyal, Lenovo.

-The ThinkCenter is a refurbished device, I bought online for 116.99$, basically stole the thing.
+The ThinkCentre is a refurbished device, I bought online for 116.99$, basically stole the thing.
 Given the restored nature and price point, there was a chance of missing components and it potentially not working all together, but baby steps.

 It arrived today accompanied by a cheap mouse and keyboard, and it does turn on... but.. while I have collected a grotesque amount of HDMI cables of there years...
 I don't have a single Display port cable...
 I did open it up and everything internally looks okay from what I can tell but without a Display port...
 I cannot verify anything at this time other than it looks great and the light comes on when I hit the power button.